Also see our main website: https://masterjewishprogram.huji.ac.il/partnership-and-scholarships

 - Education of Women: http://www.jfew.org/?page=eligibility

-- For European Students, Rothschild Foundation offers scholarships https://rothschildfoundation.eu/grants/jewish-education/
+- For European Students, Rothschild Foundation offers the Yesod scholarships https://rothschildfoundation.eu/grants/jewish-education/

-- For Australian Students, check with both the Australian Friends of the Hebrew University and with the Melton Centre for Jewish Education.
+- For Australian Students, check with the Australian Friends of the Hebrew University.

 - General info: https://www.reviews.com/best-scholarship-search-platforms/